-The Company has started the process to apply for an aircraft Type Design Approval for the Sparrow drone, with subsequent aircraft in DDC's fleet to follow.
-Potential US-based partners would use the DDC delivery system to conduct for-hire drone delivery operations in the United States under applicable United States legislation.
-The aircraft Type Certification effort is an essential first step for enabling the Federal Aviation Administration's approval of routine beyond visual line-of-sight delivery operations, which in-turn will provide significant opportunities for expansion into the United States.
-The Company is currently permitted to conduct limited delivery operations in the United States using visual line of sight regulations under applicable United States legislation.
+The Company has started the initial steps of the process to apply for an aircraft Type Design Approval for the under 55 lbs MTOW (maximum take off weight) drone class, with subsequent aircraft in DDC's fleet to follow.
+Potential US-based partners would use the DDC delivery system to conduct for-hire drone delivery operations in the United States under applicable United States legislation (FAA Part 135).
+The aircraft Type Certification effort is an essential first step for enabling the Federal Aviation Administration's approval of routine beyond visual line-of-sight delivery operations, which in-turn could provide significant opportunities for expansion into the United States.
+The Company is currently permitted to conduct limited delivery operations in the United States using visual line of sight regulations under applicable United States legislation (FAA Part 107).